maxtaco/maxtaco.github.com/_posts/2014-01-16-how-to-store-your-bitcoin-for-the-long-haul.md

 ### A *Security-Enhanced* Brainwallet

 We built [WarpWallet](https://keybase.io/warp), a security-enhanced brainwallet implemented as a standalone Web page.
-WarpWallet is more secure that standard brainwallets for two simple reasons: (1) it requests that each user picks a unique "salt" so that an adversary needs to crack each user's brainwallet individually; and (2), it hashes secret passphrases using [scrypt](http://www.tarsnap.com/scrypt.html)
+WarpWallet is more secure than standard brainwallets for two simple reasons: (1) it requests that each user picks a unique "salt" so that an adversary needs to crack each user's brainwallet individually; and (2), it hashes secret passphrases using [scrypt](http://www.tarsnap.com/scrypt.html)